miguelgondu/blog_hugo/README.md

-My blog, created using the hugo-book theme.
+My blog, created using a brutalist theme.